omnect/wifi-commissioning-gatt-service/README.md

 It allows a bluetooth client (like a Chrome browser running on a PC or smartphone) to make the appropriate settings to connect the device to an existing wlan access point.

+## Notice
+The code provided is not recommended for production scenarios.
+It is a proof of concept in order to demonstrate the underlying workflow.
+Further it is based on Bluez which is also not the recommended bluetooth stack and which might not be suitable for a required bluetooth certification.

 ## Usage
 This service uses the following command line options:
 - -b, --ble-secret \<BLE_SECRET\>